Nacoa was recognised with The Queen’s Award for Voluntary Service, in the Queen’s Diamond Jubilee year.

 the judging process

-The awards are judged by an esteemed panel of industry leaders and experts, chosen by Nacoa, the National Association for Children of Alcoholics, in conjunction with Recovery Plus.
+The awards are judged by 2 independent panels, advised by specialists in the addiction-recovery field.
+One panel is chosen by Nacoa, the National Association for Children of Alcoholics, and the other by DB Recovery Resources/Recovery Plus.

-The judging is a rigorous 2-stage process including pre-scoring to determine shortlists and a judging meeting where entries are discussed and evaluated in detail to decide the winning entries.
+The judging is a rigorous process - although applications will be made as simple as possible - including a judging meeting where entries are discussed and evaluated in detail to decide the winning entries, then validated with experts in the field.

 We pride ourselves on our rigorous and objective judging process where only the best of the best will be rewarded.